jnhooper/giftly_takehome/README.md

 # Prereqs
 - rbenv or other Ruby version manager (app currently depends on Ruby 3.3.5)
+- not required but this uses volta for managing node versions. you should check it out https://volta.sh/

 # Rails application
 There is a barebone rails application that exposes the following routes: